itthinx/groups/readme.txt

 == Upgrade Notice ==

 = 1.7.2 =
-This release has been tested with WordPress 4.3 and contains minor internal changes related to the Groups menu.
+This release has been tested with WordPress 4.3 and contains minor internal changes related to the Groups menu, Groups and Capabilities screens.